litonarefin/easy-elementor-addons/readme.txt

 * Fixed: MA Flipbox - Title's changed from TEXT to TEXTAREA for better visibility.
 Design Styles bring to front for better UX, re-arranged controls for better usablity.
 * Fixed: MA Flipbox - Added more controls on Action Button Style Tabs - Normal and Hover Settings
 * Fixed: Main Navigation style breaking with some Themes has been fixed.
 * Fixed: Advanced Acordion - Collapse, Open icons changed from Dropdown to Icons Library.
+Repeater Icon also changed
 * Fixed: Blog Element - Excerpt Icon changed from Dropdown to Icons Library, Icon alignment issue fixed
+* Fixed: Business Hours - Icon dropdown changed to Icon Library Picker, Checked other compatibility